jaroslov/miscc/README.md

 Note that no compiler I'm aware of will properly map the movmskb instruction from the idiomatic C code.
 Without movmskb, the extraction code is almost 2x slower.

+The VNUM code is amenable to vectorization, as it is branch free.
+On certain compute-oriented x86 devices (Phis) there are instructions that allow the efficient writing of 'strings' based on a mask.
+This allows full insertion & extraction from a stream.